wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ### spanWhitelistRegex

-Points must match the `whitelistRegex` to be accepted.
+Points must match the `spanWhitelistRegex` to be accepted.
 Multiple `spanWhitelistRegex` rules are allowed.
 A point must match all rules.

 <font size="3"><strong>Parameters</strong></font>